vizdata-f21/project-1-dorian_s_gs/README.md

 ### Introduction

-The relevant variables are all numerical and include: `view_count`, `like_count`, `dislike_count`, and `comment_count`.
-The `view_count` is
+The relevant variables are all numerical and include:

+  - `view_count`: number of views

+  - `like_count`: number of likes

+  - `dislike_count`: number of dislikes

+  - `comment_count`: number of comments

-the measure for popularity, while the other variables define interaction with the ad.
+The `view_count` is the measure for popularity, while the other variables define interaction with the ad.
 We were interested in examining the relationship between different popularity and interaction metrics of the advertisements because we want to more clearly understand what a “successful ad” entails.
 Some agencies could prefer more comments to an ad to show that consumers are engaging with the content, but that might be more heavily associated with the like to dislike ratio instead of the view count.
 If so, that agency would create a commercial that fosters more likes than pure views.

 ### Approach